-Mortgage rates seem to always be in the news.
-These days, information travels fast and everyone seems to be an expert about everything, since they can just Google any topic.
-The trouble with all this information flying around constantly is that much of it is inaccurate or out of date.
-This is especially true with the internet and media and their reporting on MORTGAGE RATES.
+Mortgage rates are a popular topic online and in the news.
+These days, information travels fast and everyone seems to be an expert on the topic of mortgage rates.
+The trouble with all this information flying around is that much of it is inaccurate, or out of date.
+This is especially true with the internet and the media and their reporting on MORTGAGE RATES.

 ****Mortgage rates are based on the 10 year treasury – Wrong!
-We hear this all the time from people who are supposed to be experts, but they still cannot get this right.
-Mortgage rates are directly related to the price of mortgage bonds, also called mortgage-backed securities (MBS).
-Treasuries and MBS most of the time move in similar directions, since they are both bonds, however it’s not uncommon for treasuries and MBS to move in opposite directions.
+We hear this all the time from people who are supposed to be experts.
+Mortgage rates are directly impacted by the price of mortgage bonds, also called mortgage-backed securities (MBS).
+Treasuries and MBS most of the time move in similar directions since they both trade in the bond market, however it’s not uncommon for treasuries and MBS to move in opposite directions, or be very disconnected.

 Below is a screen shot of mortgage-backed security bond trading that we use to track the movement of bond prices to see where rates are heading.
 There are many different technical factors on this chart that the average person might get confused with, so I will spare you the nerd talk and put this in simple terms.
 The easiest way to read this chart is “green is good” and “red is bad”.

 As the price of a bond rises, yields (rates on mortgages) will fall.
-Inversely, if bond price goes down, rates must rise.
+Inversely, if bond prices decline, rates will rise.
 Lenders & banks adjust their rates daily based on these bond prices.
 It’s also not uncommon that on very volatile days, rates may change multiple times in a day.
 This is why rates are a moving target for everyone.
 It’s never set in stone until the rate is locked.

-****Freddie Macs weekly survey says 30 year rates have fallen this week – This could be right or completely wrong.
+****Freddie Macs weekly survey says 30 year rates fell this week – This could be right or completely wrong.
 The survey is completed Monday-Wednesday each week, with the surveyed lenders sending in their rate quotes whenever they please, as long as the quote is delivered by Wednesday evening.
 The results are averaged and then issued to the public on Thursdays.
-So, by the time the report has been issued on Thursday, rates could have improved or worsened every day and since data is collected on Monday, Tuesday and Wednesday at all different times of the day, the averaged data is highly likely to be inaccurate.
-These are also still merely quotes, so this is only what the lender would quote at that exact time on that exact day to a borrower who met certain criteria.
-If that same lender had delivered the quote at a different time on that day or on the next day, it could be a completely different quote.
+By the time the report has been issued on Thursday, rates could have improved, or worsened every day.
+This data is also still based only on quotes, so this is only what the lender would quote at that exact time on that exact day to a borrower who met certain criteria.
 Again, these are quotes, not confirmed rates that were actually locked and settled.

 These rates quotes from the surveyed lenders make the following assumptions: